pcardotatgit/Umbrella_Investigate_Check_Domain_Reputations/readme.md

 Then you are ready to go

-Next step is to fill the domains.txt file with the domains you want to check.
+Next step is to fill the domains.csv file with the domains you want to check.
 Put one domain per line

 ## Run the scripts